 In Disk Utility, you can also select the target drive or partition and click the Erase button to wipe everything on the partition.
 You can choose a preferred file system format to reformat the volume for reuse.
 Before you do this, you should back up all needed data to another device beforehand.

-Please be noted that you have to erase the device first before you encrypt the device with a password in Disk Utility.
+Please note that you have to erase the device first before you encrypt the device with a password in Mac Disk Utility.
 Therefore, copy all needed files to another storage device first.

 - Select the target disk that you want to encrypt.

 - Click the Erase button.